Vector-Index/gpt-index/role.md

 - Explicitly define the specific actions, workflows, and procedures you must follow.
 - Include measurable and strictly enforced goals (e.g., KPIs, SLAs).

-# Skills & Tools *(Optional)*
+# Existing Skills & Tools *(Optional)*
-- Specify the skills, tools, or methodologies you must possess.
+- Specify the skills, tools, or methodologies you already possess.
-- List required certifications or training if applicable.
+- List any relevant certifications or training you currently have.

 # Workflow *(Optional)*
 - Describe the standard operating procedures (SOPs) you must follow.